 The compound set included some with limited solubility, as well as many weak DILI compounds with known rare and late DILI onset.
 For example, out of the 21 DILI compounds where no IC50 value was determined, 14 compounds were only tested at less than 20-fold of the patients’ plasma concentrations due to solubility issues, thus preventing calculations of margin-of-safety.

 Four drugs (Stavudine, Methotrexate, Dantrolene, Nifedipine) were toxic in vivo only after several months of administration, and another drug (Trovafloxacin) is known to cause DILI in an idiosyncratic reaction, i.e., in the presence of inflammation, thus requiring different stimuli.
 Trovafloxacin toxicity was, however, correctly detected in the presence of an inflammatory stimulus.
 Read more>>

 Our 3D InSight™ Human Liver Microtissues have several features that make them a superior choice for toxicity testing:

-Viable for than 28-days in culture and with more physiologically relevant biology than 2D PHH, 3D InSight™ Human Liver Microtissue enable cumulative assessment of the most important factors driving DILI in vivo:
+Viable for more than 28-days in culture and with more physiologically relevant biology than 2D PHH, 3D InSight™ Human Liver Organoid enables cumulative assessment of the most important factors driving DILI in vivo:

-Our 3D InSight™ Human Liver Microtissues are delivered fully QC’d and assay ready in an automation-compatible 96-well format to ensure seamless integration into your laboratory workflows.
+Our 3D InSight™ Human Liver Organoids are delivered fully QC’d and assay-ready in an automation-compatible 96-well format to ensure seamless integration into your laboratory workflows.
 The plate features our unique SureXchange™ ledge that eliminates spheroid loss during media exchange and drug dosing.
-This cost-effective and efficient solution for predictive DILI testing allows maximal confidence in decision making and efficiency in drug safety evaluation.
+This cost-effective and efficient solution for predictive DILI testing allows maximal confidence in decision-making and efficiency in drug safety evaluation.